 Sawyer bent to look more closely, pushing her hand away when she tried to block his view.
 “Steel,” he said.
 “Steel fencing, I’m guessing.
 Probably rusted.”

 “You need a tetanus shot.”
-He straightened his big frame, but didn’t move from between her legs or let her go.
+He straightened his big frame but didn’t move or let her go.
 “And a keeper too,” he added tightly.
 “Where are the dogs, Chloe?”

 AKA stealing them.